Man injured following Henrico police pursuit dies - News Break

 HENRICO COUNTY, Va. -- A man who crashed his car near the Richmond International Airport during a police pursuit has died.

 Henrico Police spokesman Lt.
-Matt Pecka said officers initiated a traffic stop at the intersection of Eubank and Lewis streets shortly before 3 p.m.
+Matt Pecka said officers initiated a traffic stop at the intersection of Eubank and Lewis roads after "observing a traffic violation" shortly before 3 p.m.
 Wednesday.

-Christopher Lawrence Seay, 44 of Henrico, stopped and provided false information to the officers, according to Pecka.
+Christopher Lawrence Seay, 44 of Henrico, stopped and provided a false name, social security number, and date of birth to the officers, according to Pecka.

+"After reviewing the information provided, it was apparent to the officer that the driver was not who he said he was," Pecka said.

+When police told Seay to put the vehicle in park and turn off the engine, Pecka said he drove off.

-Police said Seay then drove off and officers pursued when the suspect and another vehicle crashed at the intersection of Williamsburg Road and Airport Drive.
+Officers pursued Seay headed east on east Williamsburg Road until he and another vehicle crashed at the intersection of Williamsburg Road and Airport Drive, according to Pecka.

 The crash investigation is pending and is being handled by the Henrico Police Crash Team.